 What's your take?

-But if he were to become if it were to boil down to a Bloomberg-Sanders battle, which Scott alluded to potentially happening, I think that you would then see a lot of Sanders ads focus on these very statements, and I think they would be quite detrimental to uh Bloomberg because he needs to pick up uh sort of the the occupied areas that that uh and demographics that Biden would be seeding when he gets out of the race, which he inevitably will.
+And I think they would be quite detrimental to Bloomberg because he needs to pick up sort of the occupied areas and demographics that Biden would be seeding when he gets out of the race, which he inevitably will.

-So that's gonna be problematic for Bloomberg.
+So that's going to be problematic for Bloomberg.

-No, no, they're they're not.
+No, they're not.

-Well, will Donald Trump get credit for all the jobs created for every demographic group and every record that he's broken?
+Will Donald Trump get credit for all the jobs created for every demographic group and every record that he's broken?

-Ending disparate sentencing.
+Ending disparate sentencing?

 Scott, yeah.

-No, when you say that, he's already getting credit.
+When you say that, he's already getting credit.

-Gallup is saying that people's perceptions of the economy is the strongest it's been in two decades.
+We've seen in recent weeks, Gallup is saying that people's perceptions of the economy is the strongest it's been in two decades.

-Their perceptions with overall satisfaction of life in America is the highest it's been for 15 years, and it's not a a coincidence that the president's job approval rating is moving up to its highest levels as well.
+And it's not a coincidence that the president's job approval rating is moving up to its highest levels as well.

 So look, we live in a partisan world.